hanishkvc/prgs-docs-spreadsheetkvc/README.md

 ## csv file format

 ### General Info
-The csv file used by this program uses comma [,] to seperate the fields within each row i.e within each line in the file.
+The csv file used by this program uses semicolon [;] to seperate the fields within each row i.e within each line in the file.

-If any field contains the field seperator (i.e ,) with in its content, then the content is embedded within [`]s and not [']s.
+If any field contains this field seperator with in its content, then the content is embedded within [`]s and not [']s.

-To avoid confusing the program, dont use ` char as part of the spreadsheet contents.
+To avoid confusing the program, dont use ` char as part of the spreadsheet contents, other than for quoting text contents with field seperator in them.

 User can set a different field seperator from the commandline.